 Ranked: The TV moments which have received the most Ofcom complaints ever

-It’s official: Piers Morgan has quit as a host of Good Morning Britain, after his comments about Meghan Markle and her mental health became one of the most complained about TV moments with Ofcom.
+Earlier this year, Piers Morgan quit as a host of Good Morning Britain after his comments about Meghan Markle and her mental health and it became one of the most complained about TV moments with Ofcom.
 On top of that, Love Island this year has had a whole host of controversial moments to add to the list.

 Ofcom is the UK’s communications regulator, with one of the broadcast elements it regulates being TV shows.
 Ofcom works with the government’s Department for Digital, Culture, Media & Sport and basically keeps an eye on what goes out on TV, and investigates any controversies.